Kevin Garnett: Return to Minnesota (2015–2016)

 Garnett's first game back with the Timberwolves in 2015.

 On February 19, 2015, Garnett agreed to waive his no-trade clause in order to be traded back to Minnesota in exchange for Thaddeus Young.
 Six days later, he made his return for the Timberwolves against the Washington Wizards at the Target Center, recording five points on two-of-seven shooting with eight rebounds and two blocks in 19 minutes in his first game for Minnesota since 2007.
 He appeared in just five games for the Timberwolves in 2014–15, before sitting out the team's final 21 games of the season due to a nagging knee injury.

 On July 11, 2015, Garnett re-signed with the Timberwolves to a two-year deal.
 On November 15, 2015, against the Memphis Grizzlies, Garnett became the fifth player in NBA history to play at least 50,000 minutes, joining Kareem Abdul-Jabbar, Karl Malone, Jason Kidd, and Elvin Hayes.
 On December 1, against the Orlando Magic, Garnett surpassed Kidd (50,110) for third on the NBA's career minutes list.
 Four days later, in a loss to the Portland Trail Blazers, he became the 15th player in NBA history to surpass 26,000 career points.
 On December 11, Garnett passed Malone as the NBA's all-time leader in defensive rebounds during Minnesota's 111–108 overtime loss to the Denver Nuggets.
 He finished the game with four defensive boards to give him 11,409 for his career, three ahead of Malone.
 Garnett appeared in 38 of the team's first 45 games of the season before missing the entire second half of the season with a right knee injury, the same knee that kept him out of 25 games in 2008–09 when he was playing for Boston, as well as much of his post-trade time in Minnesota during the 2014–15 season.

 On September 23, 2016, Garnett announced his retirement after 21 seasons in the NBA.
 While Garnett did express interest in playing for one more season with the Timberwolves, primarily with the goal in helping the team make it to the playoffs again with its promising young players and new head coach, he also told the team's owner that he was not sure that his knees would hold up for one more season.
-During his hall of fame speech Kevin Garnett lamented that his one regret about playing for the Timblerwolves was not bringing them a championship.
+During his Naismith Hall of Fame speech, Kevin Garnett lamented that his one regret about playing for the Timberwolves was not bringing them a championship.